- Decrease cable losses by 25–40%;

 - Stable operation at all range of frequencies.

-PM Motor technology answers the challenges of saving resources, reliability growth, using power-saving solutions, depleting fields, production gain from complicated wells.
-PMM has technical and operational advantages vs. standard asynchronous motors: higher efficiency of 90–95%, lower heat generation, and low energy consumption, compact size, and lightweight.
+PM Motor technology meets the challenges of conserving resources, finding power-saving solutions, operating in depleted fields and optimizing production gain in harsh well conditions.
+PMM has technical and operational advantages vs. standard asynchronous motors.
+These include a higher efficiency of 90–95%, lower heat generation and lower energy consumption.
+The system is also compact and lightweight.

 The main difference between permanent magnet motors and asynchronous motors is that the permanent magnets are mounted in the rotor instead of the short-circuited ‘squirrel cage’ to reduce current loss.
 The electronic engine control system transmits alternate current to the stator coil, and the rotating electromagnetic field attracts the magnet poles to rotate the rotor.
 The rotor and stator are synchronized to omit slips and magnetic loss.
 The low starting current reduces the load on the entire electrical system’s power network, extension cable, and insulation materials.